To make this website work, we log user data. By using Shephard's online services, you agree to our Privacy Policy, including cookie policy.

 The Italian Army has identified a requirement for new tracked IFVs to equip its armoured and mechanised brigades.
 These new vehicles will replace 200 CIO Dardo IFVs and all remaining M113s currently in service with the Italian Army.

-For the AIFV, the Italian Army desires a modular platform that can form the basis for a family of vehicles comprising an IFV, command post, anti-tank vehicle, mortar carrier, engineering vehicle, reconnaissance vehicle, anti-air vehicle, ambulance, munitions transporter and driver training vehicle.
+The Italian Army's requirements included a modular platform that could form the basis for a family of vehicles comprising an IFV, command post, anti-tank vehicle, mortar carrier, engineering vehicle, reconnaissance vehicle, anti-air vehicle, ambulance, munitions transporter and driver training vehicle.
+The winning platform also needed to provide a high level of blast and ballistic protection, lethality, growth potential and networking capabilities.

 The parameters of the programme have evolved since it was first announced.
 Whereas the army's 2017 annual report envisaged the procurement of 375 vehicles between 2024 and 2033, the number of vehicles rose to 661 by the time the 2019 annual report was published.